tillitis/dev-tillitis/hugo/content.castor/hw/_index.md

 between the words `TK1_MMIO_UDS_FIRST` and `TK1_MMIO_UDS_LAST`.

 The UDS is only readable once per power cycle.
 The protection is done per word, so make sure to only access UDS by words.
+It also completely unavailable after leaving ROM for the first time, even if you do a system call into ROM later.

 ## TK1